 The T.W.
 Samuels Lecture Series was created in 1977 in honor of attorney T.W.
 Samuels, senior partner in the Decatur law firm of Samuels, Miller, Schroeder, Jackson and Sly.
 Samuels was active in Decatur community affairs until his death in 1989 at age 103.
 Samuels' sons, William J. Samuels and Dr. Thomas W. Samuels Jr., created an endowment fund to finance the series in recognition of their father.
 The endowment is used to bring great thinkers and speakers to Millikin for the purpose of community enrichment.

 The 2013 T.W.
-Samuels Lecture was presented April 9, in Kirkland Fine Arts Center by Allan Sloan, senior editor-at-large at Fortune magazine.
+Samuels Lecture was presented April 9 in Kirkland Fine Arts Center by award-winning business journalist Allan Sloan, senior editor-at-large at Fortune magazine.

 The 2012 T.W.
 Samuels Lecture was presented April 17 in Kirkland Fine Arts Center by James Bradley, author of the best-selling historical nonfiction books, "Flags of Our Fathers" and "Flyboys."